Tirzah964/git-tutorial/README.md

 	return 0;
 }
 ```
-6. Stage the new.cpp file with `git add *`.
+6. Stage the new.cpp file with `git add new.cpp`.
 5. [Commit](#committing-a-file) these changes into the testing branch.

 ###Merging
 1. Now it's time to bring our extremely effective tests back to the master branch.
 First switch back to the master branch with `git checkout master`
-2. Merge Testing into master with `git merge Testing`.
+2. Merge testing into master with `git merge testing`.
 3. Run `git status`.
 Note that new.cpp is listed as being in conflict.
 4. Lets open the file and resolve those conflicts.
 The file should look something like this: